 Educational Prerequisites

 While no specific educational background is mandated, applicants need to possess a basic understanding of English to perform notarial acts.
-However, South Carolina does not require formal education or training for becoming a notary.
+However, South Carolina does not require formal education or training to become a notary.
 Familiarity with notarial laws and procedures is beneficial and often gained through experience or optional courses.

 Application Process